brf153/runable-task/README.md

 - **Agent (`agent/main.js`)**:
   The core logic that runs inside each Docker container.
 The agent receives a task, interacts with the OpenAI API, and uses a set of tools (shell commands, file read/write, etc.) to iteratively solve the task.
 It logs its actions and archives the final project.

-- **Sandbox Environment (`sandbox/Dockerfile`, `sandbox/start.sh`)**:
+- **Sandbox Environment (`sandbox/start.sh`)**:
-  Defines the Docker image and entrypoint script.
+  Defines the entrypoint script.
 Each job runs in an isolated container with a mounted workspace directory for outputs.

 ## Workflow